 - Place soybeans in small saucepan and cover with water.
 Bring to a boil.
 Lower heat to a simmer and cook, uncovered, 30 minutes.
 Remove from heat and drain.

-- Add soy sauce, agave, sesame oil and garlic to saucepan and stir to blend.
+Return the soybeans to the pot and add soy sauce, agave, sesame oil.
+Stir to blend.
 Place over medium heat and bring to a simmer.
 Cover and allow to simmer over low heat for 30 minutes, stirring occasionally.

 - Uncover and stir a few times.
 Allow to continue simmering until sauce becomes thick and syrupy, about 10 minutes.
 Beans will still be a bit firm when done cooking.